tamtamchik/namecase/README.md

 # NameCase

-[![Latest Version on Packagist][ico-version]][link-packagist] [![Total Downloads][ico-downloads]][link-downloads]
+[![Latest Version on Packagist][ico-version]][link-packagist]
+![PHP][ico-php]
+[![Total Downloads][ico-downloads]][link-downloads]
 [![Software License][ico-license]](LICENSE.md)
 [![Build Status][ico-scrutinizer-build]][link-scrutinizer]
 [![Coverage Status][ico-scrutinizer]][link-scrutinizer]
 [![Quality Score][ico-code-quality]][link-code-quality]

 [![SensioLabsInsight][ico-insight]][link-insight]

 Forenames and surnames are often stored either entirely in UPPERCASE or lowercase.
 This package allows you to convert names into the correct case where possible.
-Although forenames and surnames are typically stored separately, if they appear in a single string, whitespace-separated, NameCase deals correctly with them.
+Although forenames and surnames are typically stored separately if they appear in a single string, whitespace-separated, NameCase deals correctly with them.

 Currently, NameCase correctly name-cases names which include any of the following: